28 Fantastic Party Games to Make Your Next Gathering a Blast

-You’ll need a stack of sticky notes and a pen.
+You'll need a stack of sticky notes and a pen.
 Write a name of a well-known public figure or character on each note, then pass them around until everyone has one.
 Without looking, each person should stick their note on their forehead or back.
-Have everyone mingle, or sit in a circle and take turns asking yes or no questions to discover your assigned identity. (“Am I living?” is a great place to start.)
-Play until everyone has correctly guessed their identity, or pass out prizes to the people who guess correctly first.
+Have everyone mingle, or sit in a circle and take turns asking yes or no questions to discover your assigned identity. ("Am I living?" is a great place to start.)
+Play until everyone has correctly guessed their identity, or pass out prizes to those who guess correctly.

 3. How's Yours?

-Pick one person to be “It” and send them from the room.
-With the people remaining, select a common trait: hair, articles of clothing, or body parts all work.
-When the person returns, they’ll ask someone, “How’s yours?”
-That person should then give a one-word adjective to describe their trait.
+Pick one person to be "It" and send them from the room.
+With the people remaining, select a common characteristic: hair, articles of clothing, or body parts all work.
+When the person returns, they'll ask someone, "How's yours?"
+That person should then give a one-word adjective to describe theirs.
 (Itchy, thick, and stretchy all work for shirts, for example.)
-Repeat until the person asking guesses the trait.
+Repeat until the person asking guesses the attribute being discussed.

 4. Most Likely To